 Click on "Dreams and Miracles" to read Mother Paula's sermon from January 3, 2021.

-Click on "All Saints Day 2020" to read Rev. Paula's sermon for February 7th from the Gospel of Mark.
+Click on "Sermon On Healing" to read Rev. Paula's sermon for February 7th from the Gospel of Mark.

 Click on "Sermon Advent 3" to read the sermon for December 13th.

 Click on "Christmas 1 Sermon" to read Rev. Paula's message from December 27.
 It presents Jesus as the Light of the World contrasted by the dark, represented by Herod's ordering the slaughter of the Innocents, which is the subject of the Brueghel painting below.

 Click on "The Splendid Torch" to read Rev. Paula's sermon for January 24th.

 Click on "Sermon on the Transfiguration" to read the message for February 14.

 Click on "First Sunday in Lent" to read the sermon from February 21.

 Click on "Here I am, Lord" to read Rev. Paula's sermon for December 20 concerning the Annunciation.